Lally Katz: Early life

 Katz was born in New Jersey, United States.
-She was named for her aunt, Connie.
-When she was three she moved with her family to Miami, and then to Canberra when she was eight and three quarters.
+She moved with her family to Miami, and then to Canberra, Australia when she was eight.
 She moved to Melbourne when she was eighteen to attend university and pursue a career as a playwright.
-She graduated from the University of Melbourne’s School of Studies in Creative Arts.
+She graduated from the University of Melbourne's School of Studies in Creative Arts.
 She trained with the Australian Theatre for Young People in 2000.
-She studied playwriting at London’s Royal Court Theatre.
+She studied playwriting at London's Royal Court Theatre.